European utilities urge policy reform to avert black-outs

 The CEOs are competitors, but they decided to set aside their differences in May at a meeting in the Brussels museum of Belgian surrealist artist Rene Magritte.

-The Magritte Group includes GDF Suez, E.ON and RWE, Spain's Iberdrola and Gas Natural, Italy's Enel and Eni, Sweden's Vattenfall, Czech utility CEZ and GasTerra from the Netherlands.
+The Magritte Group includes GDF Suez, E.ON and RWE, Spain's Iberdrola (IBE.MC) and Gas Natural (GAS.MC), Italy's Enel (ENEI.MI) and Eni (ENI.MI), Sweden's Vattenfall VATN.UL, Czech utility CEZ (CEZP.PR) and GasTerra from the Netherlands.

 Their lobbying of the European Commission and national governments has had an impact, with Germany, France and Spain saying they are rethinking green support schemes while the Commission is reviewing EU-wide guidelines.